leerob/next-music-player/README.md

 - ✅ Now playing animation in track row
 - ✅ Support for both local or remote files
 - ✅ Mobile responsiveness
+- ✅Drag on the progress bar to seek song
 - Create a new playlist in the UI
 - Add/remove songs to a playist in the UI
 - Persist active song to storage
 - Hook up search (playlists or songs?
 Not sure)
 - Hook up the volume control
-- Ability to drag on the progress bar to seek song